atcg/splicefinder/README.md

 }
 ```

-This takes several hours to a day to run all these, assuming all goes well and you have > 30 cores to work with.
+This takes several hours to a day to run all these, assuming all goes well and you have > 8 cores or so to work with.

 After this comes one of the trickier parts.
 We'll process all of these exonerate files to harvest the putative contiguous genomic region sequences and align to the proteins.
 For instance, rat protein ENSRNOP00000046335 was mapped to the rat chromosome 7 between base pairs 143497108 and 143489162.
 Additionally, exonerate uncovered 8 introns spread throughout the alignment.
 The first intron starts at about bp 143496581 and ends at bp 143495791.
 So, we'll designate the first intron as running from 143496581-143497108.
 We want to pull the rat genomic DNA sequence from 143496581-143497108 and align it to the original mouse EST sequence.